Pharmaceutical Firms Brace For Trump Executive Order

 Americans are widely seen as subsidizing global drug costs — paying more for prescriptions than people in other countries, many of whom earn less and have state-sponsored healthcare systems that negotiate rates and buy in bulk.
 Trump’s “most favored nations” policy attempts to bring those prices to the US by tying drug costs to the lowest negotiated rate worldwide.
 But the policy might have unintended side effects.

 What’s the damage?
 Pharma firms will now have 30 days to engage with the government to set prices, or face the threat of “additional action” from the White House, including targeted company-specific tariffs.
 Surprisingly, the market didn’t panic.
-The SPDR S&P Biotech ETFXBI and iShares Biotechnology ETFIBB escaped largely unscathed, jumping 4% on the news, thanks to positive developments in the trade negotiations between China and the US — though declines were originally slated.
+The SPDR S&P Biotech ETF and iShares Biotechnology ETF escaped largely unscathed, jumping 4% on the news, thanks to positive developments in the trade negotiations between China and the US — though declines were originally slated.